cueblox/starter-azure-blog/README.md

 This action will run after you push a change to your content in the `/data` directory, so start by making some changes and pushing them to GitHub to trigger the action.

-## Two Azure Static Web App Deployments
+## MONOREPO: Two Azure Static Web App Deployments

 There are two separate web sites in this starter.
 There will be two separate deployments to Azure Static Web Apps.